Crouching Tiger rolls on into 2010 with a new advertising campaign!

 Launch of the official Crouching Tiger cycling jerseys and shorts!

 Here at our HQ in Chiang Mai we are very excited to announce, after several months of design and redesign, that we have finally received the first order of our official Crouching Tiger cycling jerseys and shorts.
-We are delighted with them and we know you will be as well.
-We are wearing them with pride and we are pleased to offer every client that joins us on a tour a complimentary jersey.
+We are delighted with them and we

 Crouching Tiger cycle clothing is now available for purchase.
 To place an order please contact us via info@crouchingtigertours.com